Chrilleweb/dotenv-diff/README.md

 ![Demo](./public/demo.gif)

-Easily scan your codebase to detect which environment variables are actually used in your code — and which ones are not.
+Scan your codebase to detect which environment variables are used in your code.

-This package will:
-- Scan your codebase to find environment variables in use.
-- Show statistics about the usage of these variables.
-- Detect missing environment variables.
-- Find potential secrets in your codebase.
+Optimized for SvelteKit. </br>

-Optimized for JavaScript/TypeScript projects and frontend frameworks including Node.js, Next.js, Vite, SvelteKit, Nuxt, Vue, and Deno.
-Can also be used with other project types for basic .env file comparison.
+Also works well in modern JavaScript/TypeScript projects and frameworks like Node.js, Next.js, Nuxt, and Vue — or any other setup where you want reliable .env file comparison.

 [![npm version](https://img.shields.io/npm/v/dotenv-diff.svg)](https://www.npmjs.com/package/dotenv-diff)
 [![npm downloads](https://img.shields.io/npm/dt/dotenv-diff.svg)](https://www.npmjs.com/package/dotenv-diff)